 You’ll also receive an annual airline fee credit of up to $200 and $15 monthly ($35 in December) in Uber Cash.

 Hot Tip: You can only earn a welcome bonus once in a lifetime on each American Express card, so it’s best to wait on a great offer to apply.
-Thankfully, it’s likely you can access the 100,000-point bonus on the Amex Platinum card!
+Thankfully, many people are getting access to to the 125,000 or even 150,000-point bonus on the Amex Platinum card!